-Please do not call the British Council with regard to tax enquiries, as we cannot give advice on how your personal circumstances will affect your tax.
+Please do not call the British Council about tax enquiries, as we cannot give advice on how your personal circumstances will affect your tax.

-For data protection reasons, the tax offices will only speak to the individual involved so Language Assistants must call them directly - no one else can do this for you.
+For data protection reasons, the tax offices will only speak to the individual involved so language assistants must call them directly - no one else can do this for you.